 Notch filters are useful in applications where one needs to block light from a laser.
 For instance, to obtain good signal-to-noise ratios in Raman spectroscopy experiments, it is critical that light from the pump laser be blocked.
 This is achieved by placing a notch filter in the detection channel of the setup.
 In addition to spectroscopy, notch filters are commonly used in laser-based fluorescence instrumentation and biomedical laser systems.

-As with all dielectric stack filters, the transmission is dependent on the angle of incidence.
-The central wavelength of the blocking region will shift to shorter wavelengths as the angle of incidence is increased.
-Above, the Transmission Graphs tab presents transmission vs. wavelength data, the OD Graphs tab presents optical density in the blocking region data, and the Spectra Graphs tab presents spectra vs. AOI data for both s- and p-polarized light as a function of wavelength changes for different AOI.
+As with all dielectric stack filters, the transmission is dependent on the angle of incidence (AOI).
+The central wavelength of the blocking region will shift to shorter wavelengths as the AOI is increased.
+The AOI Graphs tab shows the transmission of s- and p-polarized light as a function of wavelength changes for different AOI.

 Thorlabs' notch filters feature a dielectric coating on a polished glass substrate, which has excellent environmental durability.
 The dielectric stack provides high rejection through destructive interference and reflection in the stop band: the optical density is greater than 6.0 (corresponding to a transmission of less than 0.0001%) within the stop band.
-We currently offer filters with central stop-band wavelengths of 405, 488, 514, 533, 561, 594, 633, 658, 785, 808, 980, or 1064 nm.
+See the table below for available stop band center wavelengths.
 Regardless of the filter chosen, the transmitted beam's wavefront error for light at normal incidence will be less than λ/2 at 633 nm.
-These filters also have an AR coating on the back surface to ensure >90% average transmission within the passing bands.
+These filters also have an AR coating on the back surface to ensure >90% average transmission within the passbands.